Kathayra/bupectomy/README.rst

 Bupectomy
 -----------
 Bupectomy is a Python script which assists with the handling of McAfee's .bup files.
-If you're unfamiliar, a great writeup on how McAfee deactivation works within the context of these bup files can be found `here. <http://blog.opensecurityresearch.com/2012/07/unbup-mcafee-bup-extractor-for-linux.html>`_
+If you're unfamiliar, a nice writeup on how McAfee deactivation works within the context of these bup files can be found `here. <http://blog.opensecurityresearch.com/2012/07/unbup-mcafee-bup-extractor-for-linux.html>`_

 Features
 ---------